timmcginley/HTML-Build/README.md

 Design principles / assumptions are.

-1. Follow IFC as much as possible
-2. Use HTML5 principles to solve all problems
+1. Use HTML5 principles to solve all problems
+2. Follow IFC / standards as much as possible
-3. Make it super easy to hack
+3. Make it super easy and fun to hack
-4. Have fun

 This repo contains a minimal example with the basic CSS file.
 Other examples will be added soon.